Briton Nikora

 Briton Nikora (born 7 December 1997) is a New Zealand professional rugby league footballer who plays as a forward for the Cronulla-Sutherland Sharks in the National Rugby League and New Zealand and the New Zealand Māori at international level.
 Regarded as one of the best back-rowers in the game, he is known for his power, speed, and ability to break up opposition defence.

 Background

 Nikora was born in Mount Maunganui, Tauranga, New Zealand.
+In 2007, he moved to the Gold Coast, Queensland with his family, where he attended Keebra Park State High School.
+In Queensland, he played his junior rugby league for the Parkwood Sharks.

 Playing career

 2018

 Nikora played his junior football at Keebra Park on the Gold Coast, before being signed by the Cronulla-Sutherland Sharks.
 Nikora played in Cronulla's Holden cup teams in 2016 & the 2017 Junior Kiwis, in 2018 he was named in Cronulla's first grade squad and played Canterbury Cup NSW for Cronulla's feeder club Newtown.

 2019

 On 15 March 2019 Nikora made his NRL debut for Cronulla-Sutherland against the Newcastle Knights at Hunter stadium in a 14-8 loss.
 Nikora made 24 appearances for Cronulla in the 2019 NRL season as the club finished 7th on the table and qualified for the finals.
 Nikora played in the club's elimination final defeat against Manly at Brookvale Oval.